 Dandelion greens are simply the toothed leaves of the common plant which produce the ubiquitous yellow flower.
 The leaves sprout from a central hollow stem which may be green or red.
 Dandelion greens have a very distinct, assertive flavor, often tangy and bitter.
 The younger leaves with short stems are tender and mild, while larger leaves become fibrous and overtly bitter.
 Once the plants produce flowers, their strong flavor increases and the greens are past the point of optimal culinary value.

-Dandelion greens, AKA Swedish mums, botanical name Taraxacum officinale, are a flowering herbaceous plant and member of the Asteraceae (Sunflower) family.
+Dandelion greens, also known as Swedish mums and botanically classified as Taraxacum officinale, are a flowering herbaceous plant in the Asteraceae (Sunflower) family.
 Dandelion greens are as naturally occurring as the weeds that they are societally classed within, regardless of their edible status as a leaf vegetable.
-Dandelion plants, if left to their own natural devises (essentially that is to survive), will dominate the soil's nutrient supply and thus starve neighboring plants, including grass.
+Dandelion plants, if left to their own natural devises, will dominate the soil's nutrient supply and thus starve neighboring plants, including grass.
 However, if cultivated as a green and harvested by maturity, their nefarious reputation is subdued by their edible qualities.
 If left unmanaged, the flowering head will produce seeds, which will disperse into the atmosphere to produce more wild dandelions in future seasons.

 According to the U.S. Department of Agriculture, Dandelion greens rank high on the nutritional barometer, surpassing both spinach and broccoli in nutritional value.
 Dandelion greens are rich in Vitamin C, K and A as well as omega-3 and omega-6 fatty acids, and protein.
 They have also historically been valued for their medicinal qualities.
 Dandelion greens act as a natural diuretic and they help boost digestion.
 They also reduce swelling and inflammation and support healthy teeth, gums and skin.